-- Installation of non-portable ramps and grab-bars, - Widening of doors, - Modification of bathroom facilities, - Installation of specialized electric and plumbing systems, which are necessary to accommodate the medical equipment and supplies for the welfare of the recipient, and - Adaptations to the vehicle may include a lift, or other adaptations to make the vehicle accessible to the recipient, or for the recipient to drive.
+- Installation of non-portable ramps and grab-bars; - Widening of doors; - Modification of bathroom facilities; - Installation of specialized electric and plumbing systems, which are necessary to accommodate the medical equipment and supplies for the welfare of the recipient; and - Adaptations to the vehicle may include a lift, or other adaptations to make the vehicle accessible to the recipient, or for the recipient to drive.

-Modifications may be applied to rental or leased property with the written approval of the landlord and approval of the OCDD regional waiver office or Human Services Authority or District.
+Modifications may be applied to rental or leased property with the written approval of the landlord and approval of the Human Services Authority or District office.